shorebird2016/A1-Gadget-Haven/README.md

     - Remove circle outline such that a blue square won't show after click
     - Re-start slide show 15 seconds after user click
     - Center 'sb-circle-box' during init
+    - Push current code to github and heroku under the name "gadget-haven"
+    - Light up circle button to match image position
+    - Add a few more slides to the asset folder (22 so far)
+- 2017-08-12
+    - When hover over product thumbnails, the card zoom out 10% to catch attention
+    - Home page: Header features
+        - Search box should stretch/shrink with the width of window to fill up all the space -2017-08-13
+    - Home page: Header features
+        - Type letters and matching product descriptions will show up in a hidden div which can be scrolled and selected
+        - Selecting from the list will place the string inside text field and close drop-down list
+        - Click  search button or hit enter key will navigate to product page
+        - Show a small thumbnail in the search list drop-down
+        - Move product data out of app.js to allow moving to DB later easily, also it should be easy to migrate to MongoDB or MySQL not by typing of copying and pasting
+        - Perform category search - re-populate thumbnails with products from this category, this means every profuct has a categroy property which is an array of strings (a product could belong to several categories)
+        - Hover over logo will enlarge it 20%, make "Gadge Haven" artistic
+    - Add a few more products, total of 25 are available
+    - Product page
+        - Design dynamic drop-down for product quantities based on inventory - if more than 10 in stock, show 10 itmes, if not available, quantity drop-down and add button are hidden
+        - Sometimes thumbnails show up but main image doesn't, maybe previously stored image name is still around (eg. duvet/full-image/v7.jpg doesn't exist)
+    - General
+        - Split out carousel code into homeCtrl (home.js) instead of keeping in app.js, this should make carousel code easy to maintain -2017-08-14

 - Next steps
+    - Home page: Header features
+        - After click search item, keep cursor inside text field
+        - A heart symbol on top, search/filter icons, mimic gadget flow site, keeping list of favorite products
+        - Shopping cart icon should show item counts
+        - Design actions for each menu item on sub-header, mimic Gadget Flow/Amazon behavior
+    - Home page: Carousel features
+        - Click circle lights it up but didn't turn off previous circle
         - Center 'sb-circle-box' during brwoser resize too
-    - Add a few more slides to the asset folder
-    - Light up circle button to match image position
+        - Hover over circle should light up (Angular binds them such that CSS won't work any more)
         - Make slide interval user adjustable
-    - Resize browser window horizontally causes carousel to open gap on top, seems to need some kind of dynamic margin, this is probably due to changing height of images when browser gets wider.
-    - how to accommodate various image heights? slide 4 is taller than others
-    - Image gallery - when hover over a card, it should animate by zooming out 10%
-    - Admin can remove user from a list
+        - Force images to be equal width/height such that carousel doesn't show white space on top
+        - Choose a set of product images randomly every day to show in carousel, don't use separate ones
+    - Home page: thumbnail
+        - Infinity scrolling, loads about 20 initially, when bottom is reached, add 50 more, till all products are consumed
+    - Product page
+        - Add special strip with slightly smaller cards and arrows on both ends to manually move products back and forth similar to Amazon's, this is typically for something that's related to product user is looking at
+    - Profile feature
         - Make disabled fields obvious (gray out)
+    - Backend, database
+        - Regroup products into many categories similar to Gadget Flow
-    - Apply the user-registration class app to register users and store their information under NodeJS control.
-Later on maybe changing to PassportJS.
+        - Move user data under NodeJS control.
+Later on maybe changing to PassportJS and MongoDB.
-    - Replace bootstrap carousel with my own carousel component
+    - General
+        - Split logic out to individual controllers (eg. home ctrl, product ctrl...etc) to modularize, also good basis for componentization, overlapping data must be in app.js
-    - Animation - when user clicks product image and navigate to full page product via slide in from left
+        - Animation - when user clicks to navigate to other pages use sliding
-    - At login time(vm.login()), if user is not found, the code manipulate DOM directly, change to Angular way
         - Upgrade this app to run in both Angular 4 and ReactJS
+        - Add tooltips to all user clickable items

 #### Knowledge Learned
 - ```<a href="#" ng-click="SHOPPING_CTRL.clickProfile()">```